 The grand festival concert on Saturday 13 October 2018 paid homage to one of the most important events in the history of the Munich Philharmonic: The world première of the 8th Symphony – the »Symphony of a Thousand« –, conducted by its composer Gustav Mahler himself.
 On Sunday 14 October 2018, the orchestra celebrated itself.
 At the Birthday Matinee, works with special historical references were on the programme.

-Our joint special concert celebrates two birthdays: 125 years of the Munich Philharmonic and 65 years of the Musikbund von Ober- und Niederbayern e.
+Our joint special concert celebrated two birthdays: 125 years of the Munich Philharmonic and 65 years of the Musikbund von Ober- und Niederbayern e.
 V. (MON), which is a partner of the »Spielfeld Klassik« education programme.
-With around 50,000 members, the MON maintains and promotes the tradition of brass music as well as active music making in society and supports young musicians.
-Members of the Munich Philharmonic support this venture with mentoring, rehearsals and concerts.
-In addition to the rehearsals, two members of the Munich Philharmonic – Albert Osterhammer and Raffaele Giannotti – will also assume the roles of conductor and soloist.
-The participating musicians of the MON will be specially selected for this concert and will work side-by-side with the professionals in the »Project Orchestra«.
+Two members of the Munich Philharmonic – Albert Osterhammer and Raffaele Giannotti – assumed the roles of conductor and soloist.

 Credits: Hans Engels